RetroAchievements/docs/docs/developer-docs/flags/subsource.md

 # `SubSource`

-_**Note**: most likely this technique is not needed for simple games.
-So, it's not mandatory for jr-devs._

-The `SubSource` can be chosen in the Flag column of the Achievement Editor
+The `SubSource` can be chosen in the Flag column of the Achievement Editor.

 Works similarly to [`AddSource`](/developer-docs/flags/addsource), but the `SubSource` flag subtracts the calculated value from the accumulator.